What is gastroenterology?

 Experienced care team

 The type of diagnostic test and treatment you receive will depend on your individual case.
-Our gastroenterologists can provide a range of tests and therapies to diagnose, stage and treat cancers of the digestive system.
+Our gastroenterologists can provide a range of tests and therapies to diagnose, stage and treat cancers of the digestive system, including:

-An endoscopic ultrasound (EUS) is another common gastroenterological procedure.
-It is used to diagnose and stage cancers of the pancreas, esophagus, stomach, colon, rectum and bile ducts.
+Endoscopic ultrasounds (EUS): An EUS is a common gastroenterological procedure used to diagnose and stage cancers of the pancreas, esophagus, stomach, colon, rectum and bile ducts.
 Similar to a colonoscopy, a lighted tube with a camera attached is inserted into the body, either through the mouth or rectum.
 Ultrasound waves produce images of the digestive tract and surrounding tissues and organs.

 Endoscopic retrograde cholangiopancreatography (ERCP): This procedure is used to view the bile ducts in the pancreas.
-Your doctor can remove samples for biopsy, relieve an obstruction of the bile duct or place a stent into a narrowed duct to keep it open using ERCP.
+Your doctor may use ERCP to remove samples for biopsy, relieve an obstruction of the bile duct or place a stent into a narrowed duct to keep it open.

 Fiducial markers: Fiducial markers are placed inside a tumor before radiation therapy.
 Using these markers allows for more precise targeting of tumors and helps reduce harm to healthy tissue.